GMOD/jbconnect/docs/hooks.rst

 ================

 This directory contain config files for the hook.
-If the name matches it's counterpart file in JBServer's config directory, the configurations similar files will be merged.
+If the name matches it's counterpart file in JBConnect's config directory, the configurations similar files will be merged.

 JService Framework